archInstall/archInstall/readme.md

 Use case<!--deDE:Einsatz--><!--frFR:Utilisier-->
 ------------------------------------------------

-Create your own linux distribution based on the rolling released ArchLinux.
+This script provides a full unnatted way to install ArchLinux from any live environment.
+You can create your own linux distribution based on the rolling released ArchLinux.
+A rock solid decorator pattern allows to automate a fully unattended individual installation process.

 Inhalt
 ------